Mission & Policies

 - Orders for books, periodicals, or media to be held in VARC

 - Copywork (photographing artwork or images from books)

 - Reservation of equipment for a specific time

 - Printing and design help for any KSU College of the Arts matter

-- Announcements to be posted in halls and on the Visual Arts website
+- Announcements to be posted in halls and on the School of Art and Design website

 (Email Shane McDonald [email@example.com] with specifics for design services.)

-- Periodical check-out is done on the "Periodical Check-out" clipboard (located on the reception counter.)
-Periodical check-out is limited to 2 weeks unless special permission is requested in writing by Email or submission of check-out extension form.
+- Check-out Period is limited to 2 weeks unless special permission is requested in writing by Email or submission of check-out extension form.

 - *Student Checkout Exceptions: Nothing may be taken out (or checked-out) of the VARC by a student unless:

 - A signed and dated note is supplied by a faculty member assuming responsibility for the item.
 The faculty member must also give verbal permission for student to check-out items under the faculty member's name.